StarTools is a new type of image processing engine. It tracks your signal and its noise component as you process.

 This remarkable feature is responsible for never-seen-before functionality that allows you to, for example, apply deconvolution to heavily processed data.
 The deconvolution module "simply" travels back in time to a point where the data was still linear (normally deconvolution can only correctly be applied to linear data!).
 Once travelled back in time, deconvolution is applied and then Tracking forward-propagates the changes.
 The result is exactly what your processed data would have looked like with if you had applied deconvolution earlier and then processed it further.

 Sequence doesn't matter any more, allowing you to process and evaluate your image as you see fit.
 But wait, there's more!

 Time traveling like this is very useful and amazing in its own right, but there is another major, major difference in StarTools' deconvolution module.

 The major difference, is that, because you initiated deconvolution at a later stage, the deconvolution module can take into account how you processed the image after the moment deconvolution should normally have been invoked (e.g. when the data was still linear).
-In a sense, the deconvolution module now has knowledge about a future it should normally never have been privy to.
-Specifically, that future tells it exactly how you stretched and modified every pixel after the time its job should have been done, including pixels' noise components.
+The deconvolution module now has knowledge about a future it normally is not privy to in any other software.
+Specifically, that knowledge of the future tells it exactly how you stretched and modified every pixel - including its noise component - after the time its job should have been done.